-- for variable remuneration between € 25,000-€ 349,000 a 40% deferral is applied; and - for variable remuneration over \in 350,000, a 60% deferral is applied;
+- for variable remuneration between € 50,000-€ 349,000 a 40% deferral is applied; and - for variable remuneration over € 350,000, a 60% deferral is applied;

-The deferral amount is deferred over a period which is not less than three years, vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee in question.
+The deferral amount is deferred over a period which is not less than three years with the exception of the C-Suite Executives for which the deferral period is five years.
+In addition, the deferral amount vests no faster than on a pro-rata basis and is correctly aligned with the nature of the business, its risks and the activities of the employee in question.
 The first deferred portion should not vest sooner than 12 months after the start of the deferral period.
 The deferral period ends when the awarded variable remuneration has vested or where the amount was reduced to zero as malus was applied.